 Infrastructure output in India increased 7.9% year-on-year in September of 2022, following an upwardly revised 4.1% rise in August.
 It is the highest growth rate in three months, prompted by faster increases in production of electricity (11% vs 1.4%), steel (6.7% vs 5.2%), coal (12% vs 7.7%) and cement (12.1% vs 1.8%).
 At the same time, the output continued to rise for refinery products (6.6% vs 7%) and fertilizers (11.8% vs 11.9%) but extended the declines for both crude oil (-2.3% vs -3.3%) and natural gas (-1.7% vs -0.9%).
 Considering the April to September period, infrastructure output, which accounts for nearly 40% of industrial output, rose 9.6%. source: Office of the Economic Adviser to the Government of India

 Construction Output in India averaged 4.44 percent from 2005 until 2022, reaching an all time high of 62.60 percent in April of 2021 and a record low of -37.90 percent in April of 2020.
 This page provides the latest reported value for - India Infrastructure Output - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 India Infrastructure Output - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Construction Output in India is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in India to stand at 6.50 in 12 months time.
-In the long-term, the India Infrastructure Output is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Construction Output in India is expected to be 6.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Infrastructure Output is projected to trend around 3.00 percent in 2023, according to our econometric models.